luigicaputi/luigicaputi.github.io/_pages/about.md

 <b>Research interests</b>

 My main subject is Algebraic Topology.
-More specically, my research involves a mixture of homotopy theory, homological algebra, category theory, combinatorial and geometric topology.
+More specifically, my research involves a mixture of homotopy theory, homological algebra, category theory, combinatorial and geometric topology.
-I am mainly interested in Hochschild homology and cyclic homology theories, coarse geometry,  stable homology, algebraic K-theory, and trace maps.
-From an interdisciplinary point of view, I am interested in applications of homotopy and category theory to complex systems, neuroscience and brain dynamics.
+I am interested in homology and homotopy theories, coarse geometry, combinatorial topology, K-theory, and applications of homotopy and category theory to complex systems, such as applications of TDA to neuroscience and brain dynamics.

 <b>Recent and upcoming activities</b>

+<a href="http://www.crm.sns.it/event/532/index.html#title"> CATA II</a>: Combinatorial Algebraic Topology, and Applications II, Pisa, October 1-4, 2024

+<a href="https://umi.dm.unibo.it/jm-umi-ams/social-events/"> AMS-UMI 2nd Joint Meeting</a>, Special session B16 <a href="https://sites.google.com/cimat.mx/umi-ams-discrete-alg-top/inicio?authuser=0"> Discrete and Combinatorial
+Algebraic Topology,
+Theory and Applications</a>, Palermo, July 25-26, 2024.

-<a href="https://sites.google.com/view/magnitude2023/home?authuser=0"> Magnitude 2023</a>, Osaka University, 4-8 December, 2023.
+<a href="https://sites.google.com/view/magnitude2023/home?authuser=0"> Magnitude 2023</a>, Osaka University,  December 4-8, 2023.

 <a href="https://sites.google.com/view/tdainturin/home-page"> TDA in Turin</a>, Turin, November 29, 2023